DerGuru/The-Resonant/New Chapters/03 - Part3/P3-01_The_Meeting.md

 ﻿## Part 3 - Synthesis | Ch.
 01 - This isn't imprisonment, Mr. Fischer

-The park smelled like rain and caution.

 Jason stood near the amphitheater's center, hands in his pockets, trying to look calm.
+It smelled like rain and caution.
 The stone seating ringed him in tiers - empty this early, except for pigeons and the weight of observation.

 Lina and Milo were hidden.
 Somewhere.
 He couldn't see them, which was the point.
 But knowing they were there helped.

-*Three elevated positions,* RAE said through his clip. *Sniper-capable if that were their intent.
+*Three elevated positions,* RAE said. *Sniper-capable if that were their intent.
 But I detect no hostile resonance signatures.
 Only surveillance.*

-**So they're watching.**
+*So they're watching.*

 *Always.
 As we knew they would.*